-Written By: Dr. Sarah J. Wooten, DVM
+Written By: Dr. Sarah J. Wooten, DVM: Renowned Veterinarian

 In light of recalls putting your pet’s health at risk it pays to be an educated pet food consumer.
-Because there are several good dog foods out there, it is difficult to say which is ‘best’, because what might be best for one dog might not do for another.
+Because there are several good dog foods out there, it is difficult to say which is best, because what might be best for one dog might not do for another.
 When selecting a pet food, try to choose a product that fits most of the following requirements:

-Who makes the food?
 The best pet foods make their own food.
 You have to be a bit of a sleuth when trying to figure this out sometimes, because pet food manufacturers often don’t want you to know who makes the food.
 For example, did you know that Taste of the Wild brand is made by Diamond Pet foods?
 This might give you pause before you purchase the food, because Diamond has been involved in multiple recalls.

 Even if the particular brand you are looking at has not been recalled, has the manufacturer or manufacturing plant been involved in a recall?

 How would you find out about a recall of the product if one occurred?
 Unfortunately, most pet parents find out about recalls after their pet has eaten the food and become ill.
-Try to find a food that will notify YOU via phone or email if a recall ever occurs.
+Try to find a food that will notify you via phone or email if a recall ever occurs.

 These are not the same thing.
 Choose foods that are made in America or Canada, and use ingredients that are from the U.S. or Canada.